Mental Health & Essential Oils Guide

 According to the International Federation of Aromatherapists, ancient texts from across the globe describe the use of aromatic oils in making poultices, creating tranquilizers to help people sleep, and allowing people to perfume themselves.
 As a potent remedy for respiratory tract infections, the use of aromatic plants and essential oils also has a history in ancient Greece.

-2. Use them with caution
+2. Use essential oils with caution

 A few of the oils most likely to cause irritation include oregano oil, jasmine oil, lemongrass oil, and chamomile oil.
 Ingesting essential oils and applying them directly to your skin is considered unsafe, and if used incorrectly, they can do more harm than good.

 Essential oils are typically not recommended for use around pregnant women, especially if they are breastfeeding, as well as children under the age of 3.
 In addition, most essential oils are toxic to pets.
-You may need to consider diffusing them in an area away from your pets and keeping your diffuser somewhere high enough that they can't knock it down.
+You may need to consider diffusing these oils in an area away from your pets and keeping your diffuser somewhere high enough that they can't knock it down.

 3. Consider the source and consult a qualified aromatherapist